From artichokes to tea, how to eat and drink tricky foods

 Shish kebab are eaten directly from the skewer only when they’re served as an hors d’oeuvre.
 When eating shish kebab as a main course, lift the skewer and use your fork to push and slide the chucks off the skewer and onto your plate.
 Place the emptied skewer on the edge of your plate and use your knife and fork to cut the meat and vegetables into manageable pieces, one bite at a time.

 Dip the spoon sideways into the soup at the near edge of the bowl, then skim from the front of the bowl to the back.
 Sip from the side of the spoon, being careful not to slurp.
-If the soup is too hot, it's okay to blow gently over the soup in the soon before you put it in your mouth.
-If you want a bite of bread before eating your soup, don't hold the bread in one hand and the soupspoon in the other.
+If the soup is too hot, it’s okay to blow gently over the soup before you put it in your mouth.
+If you want a bite of bread before eating your soup, don’t hold the bread in one hand and the soupspoon in the other.
 Instead, rest your spoon, then have a bite of bread.
 To retrieve the last spoonful, slightly tip the bowl away from you as well to reduce the chance of spilling in your lap.

 Where do you leave you spoon when you’re pausing or finished?
 If the bowl is shallow, leave it in the bowl; if the bowl is deep or the soup is in a cup, leave the spoon on the underplot or saucer.